 Selected Instruments for Psychotherapy Outcome Measurement

-Obtaining Help with an EMDR Research Project or Dissertation
+Obtaining Help with A Research Project or Dissertation On EMDR Therapy